yuntongzhang/fuzz-rustc/README.md

 ## License

-All files in this repository are licensed [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+All files in this repository are licensed [CC0](https://creativecommons.org/publicdomain/zero/1.0/), except for rust-changes.diff.